John Baker (representative)

-John Baker (1769August 18, 1823) was an American politician who represented Virginia in the United States House of Representatives from 1811 to 1813.
+John Baker (1769 – August 18, 1823) was an American politician and lawyer who represented Virginia in the United States House of Representatives from 1811 to 1813.

-Biography
+Early life

-Baker was born in 1769 in Frederick County in the Province of Maryland.
+John Baker was born in 1769 in Frederick County in the Province of Maryland.
 He attended Washington College (now Washington and Lee University), Lexington, Virginia for three years.
+Later, he studied law and was admitted to the bar.

+Career

-Later, he studied law.
-He was admitted to the bar and began practice in Berkeley County, Virginia (now Jefferson County, West Virginia).
+Baker began a law practice in Berkeley County, Virginia (now Jefferson County, West Virginia).

-Baker was a member of the Virginia House of Delegates, 1798–1799.
+Baker was a member of the Virginia House of Delegates from 1798 to 1799.
 He was one of the lawyers who defended Aaron Burr when he was tried for treason.
 He was elected as a Federalist to the Twelfth Congress (March 4, 1811 – March 3, 1813) with 56.44% of the vote, defeating Democratic-Republican Daniel Morgan.
 After leaving Congress, he resumed the practice of law.
+He was the commonwealth attorney for Jefferson County.

+Personal life

+Baker married Ann Mark, daughter of John Mark.
+His daughter Ann married Governor Thomas Walker Gilmer.

-He was the Commonwealth attorney for Jefferson County.
-He died in Shepherdstown, Jefferson County, Virginia (now West Virginia) in 1823 and is buried in the Old Episcopal Church Cemetery.
+Baker died on August 18, 1823, in Shepherdstown, Jefferson County, Virginia (now West Virginia).
+He is buried in the Old Episcopal Church Cemetery.